 This course will include a blending of learning theory and educational psychology.
 Major learning theories will be studied from the perspective of what is known about how individuals learn.
 Students will examine the structure of appropriate classroom practice which is based upon knowledge of learning principles.
 Methods and materials appropriate for incorporating computers in content classrooms and models of classroom management will be explored.
 Methods of conducting and interpreting research will be taught in order for students to examine the best knowledge of how individuals learn and to support them in planning instruction accordingly.
+A field experience will allow students to examine current practices in public school classrooms.
 Prerequisite: Acceptance into the MAT graduate degree program.
 Three semester hours.